rafapolo/celohuobihack/veraefiko/README.md

   The Interplanetary File System protocol is extended with the proposed IPNS Name System, solving the problem of a distributed file having an distinct address on each update, unable to have a unique URL for the updated file.
 We encode the ipns:// path on the smart contract, enabling the dApp to read an always-updated version of the metadata.json provided off-chain by the Agent.

-  On the dApp side, where the user is a soul, once a Celo Wallet is plugged, the +1200 tokens and it's prices encoded on the metadata are listed to be acquired with cR\$.
+  On the dApp side, where the user is a Soul, once a Celo Wallet is plugged, the +1200 tokens and it's prices encoded on the metadata are listed to be acquired with cR\$.
 We integrated a cReal provider as an external solution, where some basic KYC is validated and the user proofs the ownership of his/her bank account, following local compliance and also protect the provider, Moedax.
 Then, a conversion Real 1:1 cReal happens with a single PIX QrCode paid on any national mobile banking.

   Now, jumping in, let's suppose someone with the connected wallet wants to buy a token with cReal on our decentralized approach.
 The dApp verifies the user's balance and - calling the contract - posts a new on-chain Order encoding his wish.
 The further cReal transfer with the order_id encoded, having the same Order's price, pays the conversion service.
 All transfers without an encoded order_id are considered donations.